using ClusterDepth

 using Statistics

-How to use clusterDepth multiple comparison correction on multichannel data
+How to use the ClusterDepth multiple comparison correction on multichannel data

-This tutorial is adapted from the first EEG example and uses the HArtMuT NYhead model (https://github.com/harmening/HArtMuT) to simulate multiple channels.
+This tutorial is adapted from the single-channel EEG example, and complements it with the HArtMuT NYhead model (https://github.com/harmening/HArtMuT) to simulate multiple channels.

 First set up the EEG simulation as before, with one subject and 40 trials: